 These gaps often go unnoticed because they feel like part of the routine.
 Over time, though, they stack up and create the same impact as equipment failure, something broader manufacturing studies have linked to both process flow and operator efficiency.

 Taking a step back and observing how work actually moves across the floor can reveal these patterns.
+This is where the reason codes earn their keep: if “waiting on upstream” and “material shortage” are near the top of your list, no amount of maintenance will help, because the constraint is not the machine.
 Small adjustments in sequencing, timing, or coordination can smooth things out.
 Sometimes, improving flow is less about fixing machines and more about fixing what happens around them.

 7. Plan Downtime Before It Happens